 Pro Tip: Subway tile has color variations so make sure your dye lot on the boxes match!

-It is super important to remember that subway tile has dye-lot color variations.
-Make sure you lay the tile out and check before installing or you will be SORRY!
+It’s super important to remember that subway tile has dye-lot color variations.
+Make sure you lay the tile out and check before installing or you’ll be SORRY!

 The handles here even have the same hexagon shape as the floor tile.
 This helps tie the cohesive look together by repeating similar patterns throughout the space.

-Mixing metals is one of the best bathroom remodel ideas on a budget.
-When done tight this is a way to get that touch of gold in the design without breaking the bank.
+Mixing metals is a great bathroom remodel idea on a budget.
+When done right this is a way to get that touch of gold in the design without breaking the bank.

 Repeating the metal of choice at least three times in your space will create a cohesive look and feel.